CheesyB/ai-animation/README.md

   particleColor="white"
 />
 ```
 Note that `width` and `height` are mandatory for the component to work.
-Play with the rest.
+The threshold indicates
+when neighboring nodes connect to a line.

 ![with white background](/img/ai1.jpg)